 When you get to the bottom You go back to the top of the slide And you stop and you turn And you go for a ride Then you get to the bottom Then you see me again

 Helter skelter (left) is a children’s amusement ride found at English carnivals, essentially a tower with a spiral slide.
 Charlie convinced his flock the song was actually a secret message sent from the Beatles to Charlie, and it was his job to spark the coming race war that had been predicted by the Process Church of Final Judgment (the spookiest of the pseudo-hippie cults).
 The Process was pushing fear buttons just like Charlie, which is why he was so attracted to some of their dogma.
-But the Process was not “controlling” Charlie as hinted at by Ed Sanders and others.
-Charlie was running his own movie.
+Was the Process “controlling” Charlie as hinted at by Ed Sanders and others or was Charlie was running his own movie?

 Post Manson it suddenly became difficult to hitch-hike, something hippie teens had been doing for years, crisscrossing America at will.
 Longhaired freaks were no longer harmless buffoons, but potential mass murderers in the eyes of the mainstream.

-While I don’t fully subscribe to the story Manson was a robot under someone else’s control, I can’t help but notice his technique of reading secret messages in the mass media has become the go-to strategy employed by the disinfo machine keeping mud in the conspiracy waters.
+As time goes by, more evidence emerges Manson was an MK/Ultra robot under someone else’s control, and I can’t help but notice his technique of reading secret messages in the mass media has become the go-to strategy employed by the Tin Foil Hat disinfo machine keeping mud in the conspiracy waters.
 Back to the Future is a sterling example of this disinfo technique.
 Twin Pines mall, we are supposed to believe, is a reference to the Twin Towers.
 Is it worth noting this meme was created by Apophenia Productions and apophenia is the attempt to connect dots that don’t connect?
 Whenever you find ridiculous theories constructed from reading secret messages in the media (and this is the favorite technique of “researchers” like Mark Passio), rest assured you have entered the magical realms of Apophenia.
 If nothing else, Charlie has demonstrated how delusional that sort of thinking is.

 Very little is known about Mary Ann McClean.
 She was reportedly born in Glasgow in 1931 and abandoned by her parents.
 She claimed to have moved to the United States for a brief time and married Sugar Ray Robinson before returning to England.
 However, no evidence of any relationship with the boxer ever emerged.
 It’s assumed Mary Ann made her living as a high-priced prostitute during her formative years.
 At left is the only known photo, likely taken around the time she met Robert Moore at London’s Scientology headquarters, where they rapidly advanced to auditor class.